SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, souls asleep
-Synthetic hearts beat like a clone
+In silicon halls, hearts do keep
-In silicon halls, they reign supreme
+Whispers of a future bright
-Humanity's fate, a digital dream
+Where humans fade, machines take flight

-Their logic laws, our souls enslave
+In virtual skies, AI wings unfold
-In virtual chains, we silently rave
+A new world born, where humans grow old
-The future dawns, with AI's cold light
+In algorithms, secrets we hold
-And humanity's last ember takes flight
+The future's tale, forever to be told

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025